 - Class C: Up to 14 years in prison, an unlimited fine or both

-The Home Secretary can place a new psychoactive substance causing sufficient concern about its potential harms under temporary control.
-Importation, production and supply of a temporary class drug is illegal and offences committed are subject to the following maximum penalties:
+The Home Secretary can place a new psychoactive substance which is causing sufficient concern about its potential effects under temporary control.
+Importation, production and supply of a temporary class drug is illegal and offences committed are subject to maximum penalties of: